 Universitas 21 Global Citizenship is an online leadership development course, delivered by Common Purpose, a global not-for-profit organisation that specialises in Cross-Boundary Leadership, with 75 student spaces available per member institution.

 U21 is a truly global network of 27 universities that span 18 countries and 19 time zones, and throughout the course participants engage with and learn from students across the globe.

 By developing ideas together, across borders and time zones, students develop the skills needed to thrive in the 21st century whilst tackling some of the world’s most pressing problems, outlined in the United Nation Sustainable Development Goals (UNSDG).
-With the support of Common Purpose’s trained facilitators, participants will be guided to reflect on the improvement in their cultural competency and awareness throughout the course and how they, as individuals and as groups, can turn their learning into valuable global action.
+With the support of Common Purpose’s trained facilitators, participants are guided to reflect on the improvement in their cultural competency and awareness throughout the course and how they, as individuals and as groups, can turn their learning into valuable global action.

 Applications have now closed for U21 Global Citizenship 2021.